tute/notamouse/README.md

 See `index.html` for code examples.

 Built with coffescript.
-To compile `swipe.coffee` while you edit it, run:
+To compile while you edit it, run:

-    coffee --watch --compile --bare swipe.coffee
+    coffee --watch --compile --bare *.coffee

 You may then open `index.html` on a mobile browser to see/test your changes.